Doctor of Physical Therapy (DPT), Physical Therapy, University of South Dakota

-- APTA Credentialed Clinical Instructor, March 2013
+APTA Advanced Credentialed Clinical Instructor

-In addition, Dr. Nelson has enjoyed supporting the local chapter of the Muscular Dystrophy Association and Children’s Hospital of Wisconsin, and expanding her knowledge base and skills by providing skilled physical therapy services for the lifespan through a variety of employment.
+Scholarly, Dr. Nelson has participated in multiple research projects focusing on pediatric physical therapy including the effects of methamphetamine in utero and the effects of body weight supported treadmill training on children with cerebral palsy.
+In addition, Dr. Nelson has enjoyed supporting the local chapter of the Muscular Dystrophy Association, supporting Spinal Muscular Atrophy research, and the Children’s Hospital of Wisconsin, and expanding her knowledge base and skills by providing skilled physical therapy services for the lifespan through a variety of employment.

+*Graduation from a physical therapist education program accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314; phone; 703-706-3245; email@example.com is necessary for eligibility to sit for the licensure examination, which is required in all states.
 Briar Cliff University is seeking accreditation of a new physical therapist education program from CAPTE.
 The program will submit an Application for Candidacy, which is the formal application required in the pre-accreditation stage.
 Submission of this document does not assure that the program will be granted Candidate for Accreditation status.
 Achievement of Candidate for Accreditation status is required prior to implementation of the professional phase of the program; therefore, no students may be enrolled in professional courses until Candidate for Accreditation status has been achieved.
 Further, though achievement of Candidate for Accreditation status signifies satisfactory progress toward accreditation, it does not assure that the program will be granted accreditation.